 Also, you can enable local pickup, which allows customers to come for their orders at your retail store, curbside, or any other location.
-This means you need to activate a local pickup option for every area that customers can go to pick their orders.
+This means you need to activate a local pickup option for every area where customers can go to pick up their orders.

 Pickup doesn’t involve shipping, so the shipping rate is set to Free by default and can’t be changed.